| July, 2005

 I asked her to keep them open so I could enjoy that fraction of an inch of maddening sensuality."
 "Ptosis" is an

+exploration on the fragility of beauty and ultimately, solitude.
 "Bonsai" stood out as one of the most prominent stories in the collection.
 It shows us how a seemingly innocuous hobby

 becomes the catalyst for change.
 Plants become metaphorical stand-ins in a wider, more universal, garden of life.
 If